 - Strangely, this film has no problem with showing a close-up of horse poop, which is arguably only slightly less disgusting.

 - Love and Honor does this twice in a row, yet almost elegantly: When he receives a warning that there's poison in his food, the lord immediately sticks a finger down his throat and then, following the clerk, the camera pans to the food taster collapsed and gagging and then into the kitchen to the horrified cooks.

 - Heathers uses the "drop below screen" version when Veronica throws up at a Wild Teen Party after drinking too much.

-- Ramona Quimby: Ramona and Beezus has one when Ramona gets sick.
+- Ramona and Beezus has one when Ramona gets sick.

 - In Almost Famous this happens to the main character after their plane nearly crashes.
 He does it into a nearby trashcan.

 - Subverted in Barton Fink; after seeing Audrey's body, Charlie goes to the bathroom to throw up.
 However, when he comes back, he has something a little too thick to be saliva hanging from his chin.

 - Razor in Flight of the Intruder is considerate enough to ask before hurling in the back of a taxi: Hey, you got room in there for a six-pack and a pizza?

 - Pacific Rim.
 A scientist suffers from an attack of nausea after Mind Melding with a kaiju brain, so he staggers to a conveniently nearby toilet and throws up.
 Played for Laughs in that the toilet was lying in the rubble left by the kaiju's rampage unconnected to any plumbing, so there was no reason to vomit there as opposed to anywhere else.